PauliusSab1/Store-Performance-Report/Store Performance Report.md

 <br>

-**Based on the uncovered insights, here are actionable items that OfficeSupplies can take away from our analysis.**
+**Based on the uncovered insights, here are actionable items that OfficeSupplies can take away from our analysis:**

 <br>